There are many of us dreaming or wishing about becoming our own boss.

 (There is more in the About Me section if you are interested).

-Why it took me so long?
+Why did it take me so long?

 Well, I had an OK job, I traveled a bit and I was never forced to start working towards entrepreneurship.